Addiction and Alcoholism - Definitions and Stratagies

 Addictions can be divided into two general catagories:

 If you have an addict or alcoholic in your life the prudent course is compassionate and loving confrontation of their addictive behavior coupled with presenting a treatment option.
 (This is called Intervention.
-Search Amazon.com for books about intervention. )
+Search Amazon.com for . )

 Addicts and alcoholics cannot be "made to recover" - effective recovery work requires personal willingness.
 If someone you love has a problem you can (and should) confront their use and using behaviors.
 You cannot control, cure or fix the problem.
 Sometimes you have to let go and let them continue in the addiction until things get so bad that their misery outweighs their fear of change.